ooyarce/ooyarce/README.md

 - **Advanced Data Science & Libraries**: Proficient in leveraging advanced libraries like Matplotlib, Numpy, Pandas, SciPy, Selenium, and Scikit-learn for data analysis and machine learning.
 These tools have been crucial in automating complex simulations and enhancing the accuracy of predictive models.

 #### Career Objective
-I am focused on maximizing my skills as a Python Backend Developer and QA Engineer.
-I am actively looking for challenging roles in Europe or the USA, where I can apply my expertise in backend development, CI/CD, and automation to complex, impactful projects.
+I am a Python Backend Engineer with a strong focus on QA Engineering and DevOps, committed to continuously expanding my expertise.
+I am actively seeking challenging roles in Europe or the USA where I can leverage my skills in backend development, CI/CD pipelines, and automation to contribute to complex, high-impact projects.

 #### Let's Connect
 Feel free to reach out to discuss potential collaborations or opportunities: